bayush11/Caltech_SURF_2023/README.md

 **IMPORTANT**: Before you begin this process, consult the subsection labeled "Tips" as this can save you a lot of time on small tasks related to creating your model.

-There are two large steps that are required in creating a proper machine-learning model to track particles.
+Two large steps are required in creating a proper machine-learning model to track particles.
 The **first** step is to develop your model by creating labels from images (1) and then using those labels for training your machine-learning model (2).
 This step is necessary as this will allow you to develop the model that will be used for detecting and tracking future objects.
 The **second** step in the process is to use this trained model to detect (3) and track objects(4).

 The numbers inside of the parenthesis represent the step down below that will go deeper into how to complete this.